jenniferlynparsons/jenniferlynparsons/work with me.md

 ### Warning Signs
 _When you don't feel safe in a conversation, how does this manifest itself in your actions or affects?_

-I will get very quiet.
-I will also fidget a lot.
+I will get very quiet until I figure out what to say to surface that discomfort, which may not be during the conversation.

 _What about when you're just not having an "on" or "good" day?_

 I can get distracted, fidgeting will be worse, and my work may be sloppy with silly mistakes.
+I'm usually pretty self-aware when I'm a bit off.
 Please don't be afraid to correct me, I'd be grateful to know so I can fix it.

 ### How to help
 Ask me if I'm having an off day and if I'd like to pair to resolve whatever it is I'm working on.